smnpp/airwatcher/README.md

-# airwatcher
+# AirWatcher

-application project to monitor and analyze air quality by ATMO index
+## About

-This repository contains the source code for the AirWatcher project.
-AirWatcher is a system designed to [briefly describe the purpose of the project].
-For detailed information, refer to the project specification document (provided as `project.pdf`).
+AirWatcher is an application project designed to monitor and analyze air quality using the ATMO index.
+The project aims to provide users with real-time data and insights on air quality levels in various regions.

 ## Compilation Instructions